Call now in confidence immediate help & advice 24/7

 Because there’s a risk of symptoms overlapping one another and mimicking those of another disorder, it’s crucial that you receive a thorough assessment.

-At a residential rehab, you’ll be given a comprehensive evaluation including both physical and psychological assessments.
+At a residential drug and alcohol rehab, you’ll be given a comprehensive evaluation including both physical and psychological assessments.

 This allows your treatment team to gather the information they need to make a formal dual diagnosis.